Top Scholarships & Key Resources for Transgender Students

 Helping students pay for and succeed in college is one of the most important things we can do.
 The following guide offers key resources and top scholarships for college students who are transgender.

 Transgender students are more visible than ever on college campuses across the country.
-But, at the same time, many trans students continue to report struggles that make it difficult to achieve success.
+At the same time, though, many trans students continue to report struggles that make it difficult to achieve success.

 This guide is designed to help transgender students find the resources they need to make their dreams a reality.
-It looks at academic and career tools, discusses options for social support and networking, and outlines a few financial aid options.
-The scholarships listed are particularly useful because they are open to transgender students interested in earning a degree in any field, including healthcare.
+Included are valuable scholarship opportunities available today to transgender students, along with academic and career tools, options for social support and networking, and a few additional financial aid options.

 Scholarships & Financial Aid for Transgender Students

 Fortunately, there are a number of scholarship opportunities available for transgender students, including those interested in healthcare, medicine, and other related fields.
-The sections below list a few of the awards you may want to consider as you weigh your options.
+The sections below list just a few of the awards you may want to consider.

 General Scholarships